sravannotshravan/RecruitmentApplicationViewer/README.md

 - **💾 Persistent Storage** - All data saved locally in your browser
 - **🔍 Smart Field Detection** - Automatically recognizes Name, Email, Phone, Registration Number
 - **📝 Smart Text Wrapping** - Proper word wrapping for long questions and content
+- **🔄 Progress Tracking** - Auto-save and resume from where you left off

 ### 🎯 **Candidate Management**
 - **Three-Status System** - Approve ✅, Reject ❌, or Pending ⏳